Skip to contents

 The help page for all the functions can be accessed with ?geohabnet::fun or help(geohabnet::fun), where fun needs to be changed to the name of a function of your interest.
 For example, ?geohabnet::msean() or simply ?msean will provide documentation for the function msean().

 geohabnet 2.2 provides two main functions to estimate and map the connectivity of locations where habitat is present (hereafter, habitat connectivity): sensitivity_analysis() and msean().
 The package also offers supplementary functions, but they are not covered in this user guide.
 Before running the function, please review the description of each parameter below.
 Well, there are over ten parameters that can be used in either sensitivity_analysis() or msean().
 The parameters in msean() can be modified directly within the function in RStudio, as is common in many R packages. sensitivity_analysis() requires a list of parameters, providing an organized way to easily change the default parameter values without listing them every time.
-The list of parameters for sensitivity_analysis() is called Parameters.yaml.
+The list of parameters for sensitivity_analysis() is called parameters.yaml.

-The following steps allow you to access the Parameters.yaml file, specify parameter values, and use them for analysis in sensitivity_analysis():
+The following steps allow you to access the parameters.yaml file, specify parameter values, and use them for analysis in sensitivity_analysis():

-1. You can get the Parameters.yaml file by running geohabnet::get_parameters() and specifying the location where the file will be saved.
+1. You can get the parameters.yaml file by running geohabnet::get_parameters() and specifying the location where the file will be saved.
 Use iwindow = TRUE for interactive selection or provide an absolute file path to the parameter out_path for non-interactive use.
 For example, Plex ran the following:

 get_parameters(out_path = "C:/Users/plexaaron/Documents")

-1. Open the Parameters.yaml file in any program that allows you to edit it (outside RStudio).
+1. Open the parameters.yaml file in any program that allows you to edit it (outside RStudio).
 Please do not alter the structure of the yaml file and parameter names to ensure it will be successfully compatible with sensitivity_analysis().
 Except for host, this file will contain default acceptable values for the supported parameters (see picture below).

-2. Manually modify or add values in the Parameters.yaml file and save it.
+2. Manually modify or add values in the parameters.yaml file and save it.

-3. Feed the new Parameters.yaml file to the package using geohabnet::set_parameters() which will return TRUE if the parameters were set successfully.
+3. Feed the new parameters.yaml file to the package using geohabnet::set_parameters() which will return TRUE if the parameters were set successfully.
 For example, Plex ran the following:

 set_parameters(new_params = "C:/Users/plexaaron/Documents/*parameters.yaml*")